Blessed-bit/trafpi/README.md

 To use the network sniffer, follow these steps:

-    Compile the project using a C compiler (e.g. gcc) Run the network sniffer using the command-line interface (e.g. ./sniffer -c wlan0) Select the network interface to capture packets from (e.g. wlan0, eth0) Start the packet capture process
+    Compile the project using a C compiler (e.g. gcc) Run the network sniffer using the command-line interface (e.g. sudo ./trafpi -c wlan0) Select the network interface to capture packets from (e.g. wlan0, eth0) Start the packet capture process